MicrosoftDocs/memdocs/memdocs/analytics/advanced-endpoint-analytics.md

 ## License requirements

 In addition to [license requirements](enroll-intune.md#licensing-prerequisites) for Endpoint analytics, an add-on license is required to use advanced features in Endpoint analytics.

-The advanced features in Endpoint analytics are included as an Intune-add on under [Microsoft Intune Suite](../intune/fundamentals/intune-add-ons.md) and requires an extra cost to the licensing options that include Microsoft Endpoint Manager or Intune.
+The advanced features in Endpoint analytics are included as an Intune-add on under [Microsoft Intune Suite](../intune/fundamentals/intune-add-ons.md) and requires an extra cost to the licensing options that include Microsoft Intune.

 ## Mixed licensing scenarios